nalandial/digital-nomads/tiktok-requiem.md

 At last, the feed coughed up one final video.
 Time collapsed into a single, breathless moment. *Is this it?* I tapped the screen with the trepidation of a child poking a dead bird, expecting it to move but half-fearing it wouldn’t.
 The feed rubber-banded, unyielding, a silent confirmation that the end was near.
 My internet connection was perfectly fine -- unfortunately for me.
 I tried in vain to salvage the video, to preserve it.
 Screen capture would have to suffice.
 My heart pounded against my ribs, a twisted medley of excitement, grief, and reluctant acceptance.

 In that moment, I realized the ephemeral nature of every platform we hold dear.
-This new digital diaspora reminded me of the relics of Myspace, Xanga, AIM, ICQ -- empires long since crumbled into archaic code.
+This new digital diaspora reminded me of the relics of Vine, Myspace, Xanga, AIM, ICQ -- empires long since crumbled into archaic code.
 We drift like nomads, carrying intangible relics of our past: dusty chat logs, half-remembered memes, and the faint echo of the first time someone typed “lol.”
 Each diaspora grows a touch easier to endure, maybe, but never less painful.

 And so I pressed play: